lemrey/sdk-nrf/doc/nrf/ug_nrf54_architecture.rst

 .. image:: images/nrf5420_memory_map_ram20.png
    :width: 300 px

+The SYSCTRL memory is a part of the global RAM tightly coupled with the System Controller.
+Access to this memory block from the System Controller has minimal latency and can be performed without powering up any other parts of the system.
+Access to this memory from the local domains has higher latency than access to the general-purpose shared RAM.

+This memory is statically partitioned.
+The layout is not to be adjusted for specific products.

+This memory is intended to store the code executed in the System Controller, the System Controller's data, and the shared memory used for Inter-Processor Communication between the System Controller and other cores.
+Because of the static allocation property, this memory stores also the shared memory used for communication between debugger probes connected to cores in the system and the Secure Domain Core.

+Address range
+   0x2F880000 - 0x2F890000

+Size
+   64 KB

+Access control
+   The SYSCTRL memory is split into multiple partitions.
+   The System Controller has access to all of them (System Controller's code and data, and shared memory regions).
+   The shared memory regions are also accessible by the cores using particular region for communication with the System Controller and the debugger.
+   The shared memory regions are configured in the given core's UICR.
+   Cores do not have access to other parts of the SYSCTRL memory.

+   If TrustZone is enabled for a core, the shared memory region is accessible from the Non-Secure Processing Environment.
+   If TrustZone is disabled for a core, the shared memory region is accessible from the Secure Processing Environment.

 Fast global RAM (RAM21)
 ^^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/nrf5420_memory_map_ram21.png
    :width: 300 px

+The Fast global RAM is a part of the global RAM tightly coupled with the Fast Lightweight Processor.
+Access to this memory block from the FLPR and fast peripherals' DMA (I3C, CAN, PWM120, UARTE120, SPIS120, SPIM120, SPIM121) has minimal latency and can be performed without powering up any other parts of the system.
+Access to this memory from the local domains has higher latency than access to the general-purpose shared RAM.

+This memory is intended to store the code executed in the FLPR, the FLPR's data, the shared memory used for Inter-Processor Communication between the FLPR and the core managing the FLPR, and DMA buffers for the fast peripherals.

+Address range
+   0x2F890000 - 0x2F898000

+Size
+   32 KB

+Access control
+   The FLPR and its owner have access to all partitions assigned to FLPR and its Inter-Processor Communication.
+   Each of the memory partition assigned for DMA of the fast peripherals is accessible from the core owning given set of the peripherals.
+   The FLPR and the fast peripherals are by default owned by the Application Core.
+   This ownership and matching memory access rights can be customized in UICRs.

+   The security attribute of memory partitions must follow FLPR and DMA engines security settings.

 Slow global RAM (RAM3x)
 ^^^^^^^^^^^^^^^^^^^^^^^